 What is the Dress Code at the Sagrada Familia?

-The Sagrada Familia is a place of religious worship, and as such, visitors are expected to wear appropriate attire.
-The following rules apply:
+The Sagrada Familia is a place of worship, so visitors need to dress appropriately:

-- Shorts / skirts must come down to at least mid-thigh.
-We’d recommend knee length though to be on the safe side.
+- Shorts and skirts must come down to at least mid-thigh.
+We’d recommend knee length to be safe.

-- Hats are not permitted with the exception of those required for religious or health related reasons
+- Hats are not allowed inside, except for religious or health reasons.

 Other Forbidden Items at the Sagrada Familia

-- Food and drinks are not permitted, and must be consumed and disposed of prior to entering.
+- Food and drinks must be consumed and disposed of before entering.

-- Dangerous items such as weapons, sharp objects, knives or similar are not permitted.
-These will be held at security and returned after the visit.
+- Dangerous items (weapons, sharp objects, knives) will be held at security and returned after the visit.

-- Any chemical product that could harm other people or damage the monument.
+- Chemical products that could harm people or the building are not allowed.

-As with most museums, churches, and other attractions, flash photography is also not permitted.
-Honestly, the church is so big that a flash probably won’t do much anyway!
-We have a guide to disabling the flash on a camera here if you need instructions for disabling the flash on your camera.
+Flash photography is also not permitted, although the church is so large that a flash wouldn’t do much anyway.
+We have a guide to disabling the flash on a camera if you need help with that.

 There are no regular free days at the Sagrada Familia.